-On June 28, 2021, DFP, First Merger Sub and Second Merger Sub entered into the Merger Agreement with Old TOI.
-The Merger Agreement provides for, (i) the First Merger Sub will merge with and into Old TOI, with Old TOI being the surviving corporation and (ii) immediately following the First Merger, Old TOI will merge with and into the Second Merger Sub, with the Second Merger Sub being the surviving entity and a wholly owned subsidiary of DFP.

-On November 12, 2021, the Business Combination closed.
-DFP was renamed "The Oncology Institute, Inc." and the TOI Common Stock and the Public Warrants continued to be listed on Nasdaq under the ticker symbols "TOI" and "TOIIW," respectively.
+The Business Combination closed on November 12, 2021 ("Closing Date").
+On the Closing Date, (i) First Merger Sub merged with and into TOI Parent, with TOI Parent being the surviving corporation and (ii) immediately following, TOI Parent merged with and into Second Merger Sub ("Legacy TOI"), with Second Merger Sub being the surviving entity and a wholly owned subsidiary of DFPH.
+DFPH was renamed "The Oncology Institute, Inc." and TOI Common Stock and Public Warrants continued to be listed on Nasdaq under the ticker symbols "TOI" and "TOIIW," respectively.

 The total merger consideration on the Closing Date was \$762,052, consisting of 51.3 million shares of common stock, valued at \$10.00 per share (aggregate \$595,468, inclusive of shares of DFPH common stock issuable per restricted stock units and the exercise of Legacy TOI stock options), and \$166,584 in cash.
 Legacy TOI also issued 12.5 million shares of common stock pursuant to the terms of an earnout ("Earnout Shares").
 The earnout shares are allocable to both Legacy TOI stockholders and Legacy TOI option holders.
-On the Closing Date, shares of DFPH common stock that were not otherwise redeemed as part of the DFPH public stockholder vote and PIPE Shares automatically converted into shares of TOI stock on a one-for-one basis
+On the Closing Date, shares of DFPH common stock that were not otherwise redeemed as part of the DFPH public stockholder vote and PIPE Shares automatically converted into shares of TOI stock on a one-for-one basis.